-

 Section 95AA guidelines

-If you are considering using or disclosing genetic information without consent, you must do so in accordance with the s 95AA guidelines.
+If you are considering using or disclosing genetic information without the patient’s consent, you must do so in accordance with the s 95AA guidelines.
 These legally binding guidelines are issued by the National Health and Medical Research Council and approved by the Australian Information Commissioner.

-The guidelines require you to take reasonable steps to obtain the patient’s consent for the use or disclosure of genetic information before you proceed to use or disclose it without consent (see Guideline 3.2.3).
+The guidelines require you to take reasonable steps to obtain the patient’s consent for the use or disclosure of their genetic information before you proceed to use or disclose it without consent (see Guideline 3.2.3).

 In addition, the guidelines outline the factors you should consider when determining if a use or disclosure of genetic information is necessary to lessen or prevent a serious threat to the life, health or safety of a patient’s genetic relatives.
 They also provide guidance on matters such as good ethical practice, what to do when the patient or genetic relative is a child, contacting relatives, and the scope of information that is provided to relatives.